Ensuring good practice and excellent student experience

 As a globally-recognised framework for benchmarking success within HE teaching and learning support, the PSF is used by institutions to:

 - enhance the quality and prominence of teaching and learning activities

 - inform the professional development programmes for staff

 - provide an environment in which staff are encouraged and supported to develop their practice

-Advance HE is uniquely placed to help institutions to achieve teaching and learning goals and ensure procedures are fully aligned to the UKPSF.
+Advance HE is uniquely placed to help institutions to achieve teaching and learning goals and ensure procedures are fully aligned to the PSF.

 Accreditation services are also available to subscribing institutions.
-This enables staff to undertake professional development courses that link directly to the UKPSF and be awarded Fellowships in recognition of their continuing success in teaching and supporting learning.
+This enables staff to undertake professional development courses at their own institution that link directly to the PSF and be awarded Fellowships in recognition of their success in teaching and supporting learning.

 Read more about how accreditation has benefitted staff in institutions across the world: